Compiler Architecture Explained

 Decompilation

-You can then decompile the LLVM IR back to GIL representation using the -emit-gil
+You can then decompile the LLVM IR back to an AST with function declarations only, using the -print-ast flag on the LLVM IR file:

 1

-Because the input is LLVM IR, the compiler will go through the IRDec stage to generate the GIL representation of the program.
-You can inspect the GIL to understand how the Glu compiler decompiles LLVM IR back to GIL representation.
+Because the input is LLVM IR, the compiler will go through the IRDec stage to generate an interface for the program.

 1

-This will go through the IRDec, GILDec, and ASTPrinter stages to generate human-readable Glu source code from the LLVM IR representation of the program.
-You can inspect the decompiled Glu source code to understand how the Glu compiler generates Glu source code from the LLVM IR representation of the program.
+This will go through the IRDec, and ASTPrinter stages to generate a human-readable Glu interface file from the LLVM IR representation of the program.
+You can inspect it to understand how the Glu compiler generates Glu interfaces from an LLVM IR representation of a program.

 Decompiling LLVM IR from Other Compilers

-Remember that you can also decompile LLVM IR generated by other compilers back to Glu source code using the Glu compiler.
-This can be useful for understanding how other compilers optimize and generate code, and for integrating Glu code with code generated by other compilers.
+Remember that you can also decompile LLVM IR generated by other compilers back to Glu interfaces using the Glu compiler.
+This can be useful for integrating Glu code with code generated by other compilers.

 For example, a similar C program compiled with Clang: